MuhammadRidha7/Shia/README.md

 When the ayah of purification was revealed in the house of Umm Salama, The Prophet (pbuh) gathered Ali, Fatima, Hasan and Husayn under the cloak and then recited: \
 Indeed, Allah only wants to remove impurity from you, O Ahl al Bayt!
 And purify you thoroughly. \
 Then Umm Salama asked: O Prophet!
 Am I one of you?
-The Prophet (pbuh) responded: You are on the correct path (and that is enough for you).
+The Prophet (pbuh) responded: You are on the path of the righteous (and that is enough for you). \
 `Sunan Tirmidhi, vol 5, page 351`

 **Aisha:** \